 Vaccines are free regardless of your health insurance status or citizenship.
-Both the Moderna and Johnson & Johnson vaccines will be available.
+Pfizer, Moderna, and Johnson & Johnson vaccines will be available.

 Princeton Health Department is offering pop-up COVID-19 vaccine clinics to interested businesses.
 The Health Department is able to set up a vaccine clinic at a business location to provide vaccines for unvaccinated staff.
 Please email Health Officer, Jeff Grosser for more details.

-All individuals aged 16 and older that work, live, or study in New Jersey are now eligible for vaccination.
+All individuals aged 6 months and older are now eligible for COVID-19 vaccination.

 Find an appointment using the State's Vaccine Appointment Finder.
 Same-day appointments are available at various locations.

 Cases in the past 7 days: 53 (Daily Average 7.57)

 Highest 7 day total = 287 (1/4/22- 1/10/22)

 Cases in the past 14 days: 90 (Daily Average 6.42)

 Highest 14 day total = 568 (12/28/21- 1/10/22)